Evaluating LLM-generated code for domain-specific languages: molecular dynamics with LAMMPS: Future Work

-Figure \ref{fig:Workflow} depicts a Sim2l \cite{Hunt2022} published on nanoHUB \cite{strachan2010cyber} that leverages the platform's computational infrastructure to execute LAMMPS simulations and archive resulting data.
+The workflow is implemented as a Sim2l \cite{Hunt2022} published on nanoHUB \cite{strachan2010cyber} that leverages the platform's computational infrastructure to execute LAMMPS simulations and archive resulting data.
 The tool integrates two LLM-powered code-generation components: LAMMPS input script synthesis and Python-based post-processing and visualization.
 The static parser is integrated as a pre-execution validation layer, ensuring that generated scripts satisfy syntax and command-level correctness before simulation submission.
-Although the workflow does not fully automate scientific validation or eliminate the need for expert oversight, it establishes a framework for integrating generation, validation, and execution within a unified research pipeline.
-Formal mechanisms for assessing physical accuracy remain an open challenge across domains, underscoring the need for architectures in which model assumptions are either explicitly constrained or systematically verified through structured validation tools.

-Future extensions of this framework may incorporate documentation-grounded retrieval mechanisms to reduce hallucinated command usage and improve alignment with LAMMPS syntax and potential specifications.
-More broadly, integrating the parser as an actionable tool within an agentic generation-validation loop could enable iterative script refinement based on structured syntax checks and runtime diagnostics.
-Such architectures would move beyond prompt refinement toward self-correcting scientific code generation systems.
-In parallel, recent work has also explored incorporating structural representations, such as ASTs, directly into model pre-training to improve syntactic reliability in code generation tasks \cite{Gong2024}.
-Combining structure-aware pretraining with downstream validation and execution-aware feedback represents a promising direction for building more robust scientific DSL pipelines.
+Each cycle of the pipeline is recorded alongside the simulation output, producing the kind of structured provenance described above.
+Expert oversight is still required for scientific validation, but the surrounding infrastructure for capturing, archiving, and querying AI-generated simulation workflows is in place.